-On May 5, 1862, the Battle of Williamsburg took place during the Peninsula Campaign when Union soldiers were following up the Confederate retreat from Yorktown.
+On May 5, 1862, the Battle of Williamsburg took place during the Peninsula Campaign when Union soldiers followed up the Confederate retreat from Yorktown.
 The battle took place when the Federals caught up with the Confederates at Fort Magruder, an earthen fortification alongside the Williamsburg Road.
 The defenders succeeded in delaying the Union forces long enough for the retreating Confederates to reach the outer defenses of Richmond.
 But, Williamsburg had fallen to the Union and continued to be occupied until September 1865.

 The College of William and Mary remained closed until 1869.
-However, it closed again in 1882 due to lack of funds and didn’t reopen again until 1886.
+However, it closed again in 1882 due to a lack of funds and didn’t reopen until 1886.
 At that time, the college became a state school.
 In March 1906, the General Assembly passed an act taking over the grounds of the colonial institution, and it has remained publicly supported ever since.
 In 1918, William & Mary became one of the first universities in Virginia to admit women and become coeducational.
 The school remains in operation today.

 Williamsburg was still a sleepy little town in the early 20th century and was much less progressive than other communities of similar size in Virginia.
-In fact, the town was so “sleepy” that the Richmond Times-Dispatch newspaper ran an editorial which dubbed the town “Lotusburg” and said:
+In fact, the city was so “sleepy” that the Richmond Times-Dispatch newspaper ran an editorial which dubbed the town “Lotusburg” and said:

-“Tuesday was election day in Williamsburg but nobody remembered it.
-The clerk forgot to wake the electoral board, the electoral board could not arouse itself long enough to have the ballots printed, the candidates forgot they were running, the voters forgot they were alive.”
+“Tuesday was election day in Williamsburg, but nobody remembered it.
+The clerk forgot to wake the electoral board; the electoral board could not arouse itself long enough to have the ballots printed, the candidates forgot they were running, the voters forgot they were alive.”

 One of the most ambitious restoration projects in the country began in 1927.
 The project involved the razing or removal of some 600 buildings, the restoration of approximately 100, and the reconstruction of about 350 on their original sites.
-Noteworthy restorations include the Wren Building (1695-1702), Brafferton Hall (1723) and the President’s House (1732), all of the College of William and Mory; the Public Magazine (1714); the Ludwell-Paradise House (1717); the old Courthouse (1770); Bruton Parish Church (1710-15); and the George Wythe House (1755).
+Significant restorations include the Wren Building (1695-1702), Brafferton Hall (1723) and the President’s House (1732), all of the College of William and Mory; the Public Magazine (1714); the Ludwell-Paradise House (1717); the old Courthouse (1770); Bruton Parish Church (1710-15); and the George Wythe House (1755).